kalbfuss/pyframe/README.md

 Files in slideshows can be dynamically arranged and filtered based on their metadata (EXIF and IPTC metadata supported).
 Slideshows can be run continuously or scheduled.

+Pyframe supports reverse geocoding based on GPS data in the EXIF tag, using the geopy library and Photon geocoder (essentially OpenStreetMap).

 Pyframe optionally integrates with [Home Assistant](https://www.home-assistant.io/) via [MQTT](https://mqtt.org).
 Integration allows the display to be motion activated after coupling of the Pyframe device with a motion sensor.

 Pyframe is being developed by [Bernd Kalbfuss (aka langweiler)](https://github.com/kalbfuss) and is published under the [General Public License version 3](LICENSE.md).
 The latest source code is available on [GitHub](https://github.com/kalbfuss/pyframe).

+Instructions for building your own digital photo frame can be found [here](FRAME.md).

 ## Dependencies ##